 The pictures were not only viewed by the girls’ friends, however.
 A mother of another female student at the school saw the pictures and notified the school.
 This parent claimed that the photos would cause divisiveness between girls on the school volleyball team.
 Two of the girls at the slumber party played on the volleyball team, although the daughter of the parent who made the complaint was not.

-The school reacted to the complaint and the photos by banning the girls involved from the volleyball team and other extracurricular activities.
+The school reacted to the complaint and the photos by banning the girls involved in the volleyball team and other extracurricular activities.
 The school claimed the photos violated the school code, which prohibits displays that “discredit or dishonor…yourself or your school.”
 The case was taken to court, and a federal judge in Indiana ruled that the school violated the students’ First Amendment rights by disciplining them for activities that took place off of school property – in the privacy of a home.

 Teachers’ Comments Result in Suspension